Our Responsible Tourism Policy

-Our tours are centered around experiencing, viewing and photographing wildlife – but with as little impact on the wildlife and environment as possible.
-We also operate tours involving community activities and we aim to ensure they are authentic and noninvasive as possible for the people involved.
+Our tours are centred around experiencing, viewing and photographing wildlife – but with as little impact on the wildlife and environment as possible.
+With mountain gorilla viewing being one of our primary safari activities we have chosen to be part of the International Gorilla Conservation Programme (IGCP) “Be Gorilla Friendly” campaign.
+We also operate tours involving community activities and we aim to ensure they are authentic and non invasive as possible for the people involved.

 Our operations are almost exclusively managed by a Ugandan staff compliment (over 95%) and are fully Ugandan registered, operating in a legal and tax compliant manner belonging to trade and industry associations such as AUTO, ATTA, and USAGA and where possible we also sit on the boards of these organizations to help with guidance within the industry so that others may also benefit from our experiences learnt over more than twenty years of tourism in Africa.

 We choose, to utilise facilities for our guests that comply with these low impact aims – fuel efficient vehicles and boats, accommodation at small intimate camps and lodges and those with sustainable fuels use.
 By encouraging our safari guests to act in a responsible way with insight and understanding with local customs – to ensure your safari in Uganda is more enjoyable and fulfilling